 The Plan and its contribution requirements are established by District policy and may be amended by the Board of Directors.
 The annual contribution is based on the actuarially determined contribution.
-For the fiscal year ended June 30, 2018, the District's contributions were \$94,656 in the form of estimated implied subsidy.
+For the fiscal years ended June 30, 2019 and 2018, the District's contributions were \$101,590 and \$94,656, respectively in the form of estimated implied subsidy.